cburyta/mtg-ml/README.md

 ## Getting Started

-Then run the seed script to insert data from the JSON into Postgres.
+Run the seed script to download and insert data into Postgres.

 ```
-docker-compose run --rm db-util yarn seed
+docker-compose run --rm db-util yarn initialize
 ```

 ## Database